-The statutory auditor shall be responsible for assessing all contributions in kind, with the exception of redemptions in kind for an ETF on the primary market.
+The statutory auditor shall be responsible for assessing all contributions or redemptions in kind, with the exception of redemptions in kind for an ETF on the primary market.

-The statutory auditor shall certify the composition of the assets and other information before publication.
+The statutory auditor shall certify the accuracy of the composition of the assets and other information before publication.
 The statutory auditor's fees shall be set by mutual agreement between the statutory auditor and the Management Company's executive board on the basis of a work schedule specifying the procedures deemed to be necessary.
 The statutory auditor shall certify the financial situation on which interim distributions are made.